temporalio/documentation/docs/go/workers.md

 :::

 When you start a Workflow by calling `ExecuteWorkflow()`, the Temporal Server adds a new Task to the Workflow's Task Queue, and any Worker polling that Task Queue could execute that Task.
+You can learn more in the [Workflows docs](https://docs.temporal.io/docs/go/workflows#how-to-start-a-workflow).